josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/💔_Violence_IRL/💄_the_gendered_exposure_of_voice.md

 ---

 ## 🏮 Footer
-*The Gendered Exposure of Voice* is a living node of the Polaris Protocol.
+*💄 The Gendered Exposure of Voice* is a living node of the Polaris Protocol.
 It traces how the sound of identity becomes a vector of both fascination and danger in networked systems.
 It insists that risk assessment without gender analysis is not ethics — it is denial with paperwork.